Code-Institute-Submissions/not_alone/README.md

 In the charts section we highlight the stark contrasts in employment rates between people with mental illnesses and the general population.
 It is my hope that this raises awareness to the issue.

 ### Further thoughts on site design
-I want the site to be bright, airy and happy - People are coming there to leave with a new lease on life, so it doesn't need to be all doom and gloom and boring facts and figures, similar to what I've been met with in the past when looking for advice - it's going to be an open forum where people can discuss their experiences, and that includes how amazing they feel after coming out the other side, as well as genuine care and support during our lowest moments.
+I want the site to be bright, airy and happy - People are coming here to leave with a new lease on life, so it doesn't need to be all doom and gloom and boring facts and figures, similar to what I've been met with in the past when looking for advice - it's going to be an open forum where people can discuss their experiences, and that includes how amazing they feel after coming out the other side, as well as genuine care and support during our lowest moments.
 In terms of the human race as a whole, we generally all care about each other - we just need a platform that gives us the opportunity to show that.
 This will be a good place to be.

 ### What does the code do?
-The code contained in these files will display information through the immediacy and accessibility of data visualisation graphs and tables, as well as provide links and solutions for people looking for help.
+The code contained in these files will display information through the immediacy and accessibility of data visualisation graphs and tables.

 ## Features

 ### Existing Features
-Features include the ability to take a tour in the charts section, and dynamically alter the charts output bys selecting different regions on the pie chart.
+Features include the ability to take a tour in the charts section, and dynamically alter the charts output by selecting different regions on the pie chart.

 ### Features Left to Implement
 1. Blog section where users can contribute.